 Sweating it out in the gym can certainly help us cope with a bad work environment, but truly positive workplaces have proven to be the ones that place an emphasis on employee health from the get-go.

-Instituting a corporate wellness program and including gym memberships in benefits packages are two common methods companies utilize to keep employees healthy and happy.
+Instituting a corporate wellness program like Peerfit or including gym memberships in benefits packages are two common methods companies utilize to keep employees healthy and happy.
 Encouraging employees to make healthy choices on their own is also key, like allowing a break in the day to work out with coworkers in a group class, or to book a conference room and run through a HIIT training session with a workout app.
 These are all prime ways a company can prove it cares about making wellness accessible to its employees.

 Commitment to Continued Learning